 -

-Art for South Africa
+Art Combination for South Africa

 ART is usually three ARVs in one pill – called a fixed-dose combination.

-The older first-line combination was based on a drug called efavirenz.
+Before 2020, the combination was based on a drug called efavirenz.

 -